Motion#

 Actions — Move and turn the robot.

-• move – Moves the robot forward, reverse, left, or right.
+• move — Moves the robot forward, reverse, left, or right forever.

-• move at angle – Moves the robot in a specified direction using an angle.
+• move at angle — Moves the robot at a specific angle forever.

 • move for — Moves the robot in a specific direction for a set distance.

-• move at angle for – Moves the robot at a specific angle for a set distance.
+• move at angle for — Moves the robot at a specific angle for a specific distance.

 • move with controller — Allows the robot to be driven using the controller.